cselab/corpuscles/README.md

 ![Intro image](img/rbc/sde/00006.png)

-A library for the modelling of surfaces shaped by forces and constraints.
+A C library for the modelling of triangulated surfaces shaped by forces and constraints.

 Install
 =======